BrandonDell/Social_Connect_Api/README.md

 ## Motivation
-The motivation to create this database is to build the back end for an e-commerce site which allows businesses and consumers to easily engage in online buying and selling of many different products.
+The motivation to create this database is to build the back end for a social media company that allows them to create, read, update, and delete users and friends.

 ## What does it solve and provide?
-This database will help an e-commerce company mantain and organzie product and categories to offer potentail customers.
+This database will help an social media company mantain and organzie users and friends data and offer comments and thoughts.

 ## Features
-This Express.js API is used with Sequelize to interact with a PostgreSQL database.
+We will be using express and mongoose

 ## License
 MIT